gardenlinux/gardenlinux/features/lima/README.md

 1. Create and start the VM

 ```
+# for the latest nightly build, use:
 limactl start --name gardenlinux https://images.gardenlinux.io/gardenlinux.yaml
+# for a released version, use this (see released versions at https://github.com/gardenlinux/gardenlinux/releases):
+limactl start --name gardenlinux https://images.gardenlinux.io/gardenlinux-$VERSION.yaml
 ```

 2. Open a shell inside the VM: `limactl shell gardenlinux`